julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

+- ...
+Track offset is not relative to the other tracks anymore - they all start the first note at 0 or an incorrect offset.
+See broken lead example.
+- Add SXQ format details to README
 - Handle triplets
 - Handle 2 bars + half/dotted whole tied notes
 - Handle 2 bars + quarter/dotted half tied notes